0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

 ## Implementation

 This implementation modifies Uniswap V2 to enforce the GSR at the smart contract level.
-Unlike the original paper's verifier ([Algorithm 4](#algorithm-4-gsr-verifier)), which checks the entire order of transactions from the beginning of the block every time, this approach verifies new transactions in real-time.
+Unlike the [original paper's verifier](#original-gsr-verifier), which checks the entire order of transactions from the beginning of the block every time, this approach verifies new transactions in real-time.
 This results in a constant-time verification algorithm for new transactions, improving efficiency over the linear-time algorithm in the original paper.

-The key changes are in the swap function, adding to it only 16 lines of code (uncommented). [`SwapType`](#swaptype-enum) and [`SequencingRuleInfo`](#sequencingruleinfo-struct) are defined in the [Appendix](#appendix).
+The key changes are in `UniswapV2Pair`'s swap function, adding to it only 16 lines of code (uncommented). [`SwapType`](#swaptype-enum) and [`SequencingRuleInfo`](#sequencingruleinfo-struct) are defined in the [Appendix](#appendix).
+If a swap violates the GSR, the transaction reverts.

 ```solidity
 SequencingRuleInfo public sequencingRuleInfo;